LitoMore/chalk-pipe/README.md

 ### keywordNames

-All supported keyword names are exposed as array of strings convenience.
+All supported keyword names are exposed as array of strings for convenience.

 ```js
 import {keywordNames} from 'chalk-pipe';